Politics & International Affairs

 David Rankin, Chairperson

-The Department of Political Science also provides the Interdisciplinary Studies - International Studies major and minor programs for the campus.
+The Department also provides the Interdisciplinary Studies - International Studies major and minor programs.
 See International Studies for program information.

 Awards, Activities and Organizations